 Lehigh Valley Transit Company

-"In July, 1907, he was elected President of the Lehigh Valley Transit Co., establishing the limited Pullman Service, between Allentown and Philadelphia and erecting the South Eighth Street Bridge in Allentown, at the time the greatest reinforced concrete bridge
+"In July, 1907, he was elected President of the Lehigh Valley Transit Co., establishing the limited Pullman Service, between Allentown and Philadelphia and erecting the South Eighth Street Bridge in Allentown, at the time the greatest reinforced concrete bridge in the world."

 "Stevens initiated employee relations practices which later became standard in the industry.
-He increased wages by over 30 percent, instituted free insurance, sick leave,
+He increased wages by over 30 percent, instituted free insurance, sick leave, and pension plans."

 "He was president of the American Electric Railway Association and on the boards of a dozen railways and utilities."